locationtech/geomesa/docs/tutorials/broadcast-join.rst

 Visualization
 -------------

-To visualize this result, we first need to map our data to a format that most geospatial visualization tools prefer, GeoJSON.
-To do this, we make use of GeoMesa's Row to GeoJSON converter.
+To visualize this result, we first need to map our data into the `GeoJSON <http://geojson.org/>`__ format.
+To do this, we make use of GeoMesa's DataFrame to GeoJSON converter.

 .. code-block:: scala

-    import org.locationtech.geomesa.spark.jts.util.RowGeoJSON
+    import org.locationtech.geomesa.spark.jts.util.GeoJSONExtensions._
-    val schema = aggregateDF.schema
-    aggregateDF.mapPartitions { iter =>
-        val rowGeojson = RowGeoJSON(schema)
+    val geojsonDF = aggregateDF.toGeoJSON
-        iter.map { row => rowGeojson.toString(row) }
-    }

 If the result can fit in memory, it can then be collected on the driver and written to a file.
 If not, each executor can write to a distributed file system like HDFS.